lakwarus/ballerina-camel-restful-service/README.md

 * Using Do Try block
 * Using OnException block

 The OnException applies to all the routes.
-I have defined OnException block as a separate block from the routes to handle exeptions on malform JSON requests and any other connection issues.
+I have defined OnException block as a separate block from the routes to handle exceptions on malform JSON requests and any other connection issues.

 To complete our application let's look at how can add the camel route.
 Notice that in our REST service we route directly to a Camel endpoint using the to().
 This is because the Rest DSL has a short-hand for routing directly to an endpoint using to().
 An alternative is to embed a Camel route directly using route()